 In comparison to drivers and passengers in a car, motorcyclists are 21 times more likely to die in a crash and 4 times more like to be injured.
 Motorcycles account for less than 2% of registered vehicles in the United States, but weigh in at 85% of all traffic deaths.
 Speeding was the factor in 39% of fatal motorcycle crashes in 2001.
 That is about twice the amount for drivers of cars and trucks.

-Alcohol-related motorcycle accidents were 37% higher than for drivers of cars and trucks.
 The simple act of wearing a helmet reduces the rider’s risk of a deadly accident by 29%.
 In addition, it reduces the chance of a brain injury by 67%.
 Even though there is considerable documentation on the effectiveness of wearing a helmet, many riders still choose not to wear them.
 This is especially true when the state laws don’t require their use.
 Studies show that between 34% and 54% of riders actually wear a helmet.
 But in states that require their use, 98% of motorcyclists wear them.
 Unfortunately, less than half of the U.S. requires the use of a helmet.

 Motorcyclists are required to abide by the same speed limits as other vehicles on the road.
 They are expected to drive at a speed that is reasonable and prudent.